streamr-dev/core-frontend/app/README.md

 # Streamr Core frontend

-This is the Streamr Core application frontend, which includes tooling for creating and editing Streamr resources (streams, canvases, dashboards, products), the data marketplace, and related documentation.
+This is the Streamr Core application frontend, which includes tooling for creating and editing Streamr resources (streams, data unions, products), the data marketplace, and related documentation.

 The Core frontend runs against an API backend and Ethereum smart contracts.
 For more information see [Backend](#backend).